-Speech disorders may be hereditary, or they can develop over time.
+Speech disorders may be hereditary, and they can develop over

-What Are the Signs of a Speech Disorder?
+What Are the Symptoms of a Speech Disorder?

-Depending on what causes the speech disorder, several symptoms may be present.
+Depending on the cause of the speech disorder, several symptoms

-Common symptoms experienced by people with speech disorders are:
+may be present.
+Common symptoms experienced by people with speech disorders

 - adding extra sounds and words